skylinejs/skyline/apps/docs/docs/caching.md

 1. Writing a value to a cache key only happens if the cache key is not set yet.
 1. Writing a value to a cache key only happens if the value is not stale.
-1. Invalidating a cache key sets the value to "blocked" for a certain amount of time.
+1. Invalidating a cache key sets the value to `blocked` for a certain amount of time.
 1. A value retrieved for a cache key has to be validated regarding its structure.

 Following these rules, no cache inconsistencies can occurr due to timing issues.
 However, the cache invalidation itself still needs to be done by the developer whenever a value changes.
 As this is very easy to forget, we furthermore need a process in place to deal with cache inconsistencies due to missing invalidations: